-After announcing an expansion to the village earlier this year, it looks like Blue Mountain will also be upgrading the ski and snowboard experience itself.
+After announcing an expansion to the village last year, Blue Mountain says it will also be upgrading its ski and snowboard experience.

 Blue Mountain, Ontario’s largest mountain village resort, will invest $10 million to expand its ski and snowboard terrain, adding new trails for winter 2013/2014.